manveru/innate/README.md

 ### Contrib

-There's a lot in there, and some of these things are used widely, others not at all.
-Some things are better suited as middleware, I will move them to rack-contrib ASAP:
+Ramaze got quite some things in contrib, some of them used widely, others not at all.

-* gzip_filter
-* profiling

-Then there's things that don't see much use.
-They should stay in the future Ramaze contrib or face removal:

-* facebook
-* gettext
-* maruku_uv
-* sequel_cache
-* rest

-And other things that should be moved into Ramaze proper:

-* email
-* file_cache (done)
-* gems

-None of these will be included in Innate.
+I'm still going through these, putting what is suitable for a wider audience into rack-contrib, including what fits into the Ramaze concept into Ramaze, but none of these will find its way into Innate.

+One exception, the file cache has been added to Innate already and the sequel cache is in Ramaze proper.

+The gzip filter has a more powerful and better maintained equivalent in Rack::Deflater.

+The profiling hook is obsolete as well, there is an equivalent in rack-contrib.

+The emailer is really light-weight and but lacks support for many things you will need, I'm working on a new Helper::Email that integrates with Mailit (a fork of MailFactory).

+Things I'll not touch for now are `facebook` and `gettext`.

+The sequel related stuff will have to be removed and might find a place somewhere else, (somebody start a sequel-contrib already!).

+The `gems` was refactored and put into `ramaze/setup.rb`, where it provides you with painless first-start experience.

 ### Adapters

 These are entirely the responsibility of Rack/Innate now, Ramaze doesn't need to worry about that.
 WEBrick will remain the default adapter since it is in the Ruby stdlib.

 ### Templating

-Templating will also be handled by Innate for the most part.
+The basic functionality for templating is provided by Innate, it only provides a `None` and `ERB` templating engine.
+The other engines are in Ramaze.

 #### Ezamar

-I have plans to make Ezamar a separate project.
-It's been stable since over a year and I think it's time to make it available for other projects.
-ERB will be the new default engine since it also is in the stdlib.
+`Ezamar` has become a standalone project.
+It has been stable since a long time and is suitable for other uses.
+The battle for the place of the default templating engine in Ramaze is still going on, competitors are `ERB`, `Ezamar`, and `Nagoro`.

 ### Bacon

-Bacon will be a dependency for Ramaze and Innate specs, but we will not ship it anymore, it's stable and has all features we need included in the release.
+Bacon is still a dependency for specs, but we don't ship it anymore, the stable release includes all features we need.

 ### Dispatcher